 Bahai Library Online

-Tag "Greenland"
+Tag: "Greenland"

-tag name: Greenland edit 2808 type: Geographic locations
+tag name Greenland type: Geographic locations

-related tags: Arctic; Canada; Denmark
+related tags Arctic; Canada; Denmark

-referring tags: Arctic; Egedesminde, Greenland; Nuuk, Greenland
+referring tags Arctic; Egedesminde, Greenland; Nuuk, Greenland; Palle Benemann Bischoff

-"Greenland" appears in:
+"Greenland" has been tagged in:

-1. from the main catalog (3 results; collapse)
+from the main catalog (3 results; collapse)

 sorted by

-2. from the Chronology (11 results; collapse)
+from the Chronology (12 results; collapse)

 1. 1916-10-00 — The North American Bahá'í community began a teaching campaign aiming to teach the Faith in the many states named in the Tablets of the Divine Plan, and Montreal was designated the centre of the Northern Territory of the Campaign, which was assigned the responsibility of teaching the Faith in Newfoundland, Prince Edward Island, Nova Scotia, New Brunswick, Quebec, Saskatchewan, Manitoba, Ontario, Alberta, British Columbia, Yukon, Mackenzie, Keewatin, Ungava, Franklin Island, and Greenland .[SoW Vol 7 No 12 16 October 1916 p112]